QubesOS/qubes-doc/external/configuration-guides/vpn.md

    Then create a new `/rw/config/vpn` folder with.

        sudo mkdir /rw/config/vpn

-   Copy your VPN config files to `/rw/config/vpn`.
+   Now run Browser in Disposable VM and download vpn configuration files from your provider.
+Copy these into your VPN VM.
+Your VPN configuration files in can be seen in QubesIncoming in VPN VM (You can extract here if its a zip file).
+Now open one of the configuration file and keep it open.
+   Now run a terminal in VPN VM. run here sudo gedit /rw/config/vpn/openvpn-client.ovpn
+   Now copy configuration file text into opened text editor and save it.
-   Your VPN config file should be named `openvpn-client.ovpn`) so you can use the scripts below as is without modification.
+   Your VPN config file must be named `openvpn-client.ovpn`) so you can use the scripts below as is without modification.
    Otherwise you would have to replace the file name.
    `openvpn-client.ovpn` contents: